ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 >  multiple processes.
 Students may also need to be aware that a
 >  process might not always use 100% of a core, e.g. if it is waiting
 >  for I/O from a disk
 {: .alert .alert-danger}

 >  <span class="glyphicon glyphicon-warning-sign"></span> **FIXME**
->  Can we rework the tasks below to organize them by task (finding a
+>  Can we rework the commands below to organize them by task (finding a
 >  particular process' RAM, then CPU vs finding those system-wide)?
 >  Or is it best to go through each command one at a time?
 {: .alert .alert-danger}